feedzai/feedzai-openml/README.md

 ```

 ## Building
-This is a maven project which you can build using
+Build this Maven project using the following command:
 ```bash
 mvn clean install
 ```